phetdam/touketsu/doc/source/api_ref.rst

-   initial creation. first attempt making documentation that actually looks legit, as i looked at the arch package's documentation for inspiration.
+   initial creation. first attempt making documentation that actually looks legit, as i looked at the arch package's documentation for inspiration. add template to classes autosummary to use own class template.

 API Reference
 =============